 • Research opportunities are an integral part of the program, providing students with hands on experience during their under undergraduate education

-There are two ways that students can be involved in this program.
-Students can pursue Honors courses, Honors research, or both.
-Only students that pursue both the coursework and the research are eligible to earn the Honors Citation.
+To earn the Honors Citation, students must complete the required ENAE honors courses and successfully complete their research project and presentation.
 The Honors Citation is awarded at graduation and the title of "Honors Student" is earned during senior spring semester, after completing the research project.
 Successful completion of the Aerospace Engineering Honors Citation will be noted on your diploma.

-In your sophomore, junior, and senior years, you will take honors versions of core aerospace engineering courses, which go into greater depth and are more challenging than the standard program.
-For students opting to pursue the honors citation, in your junior and senior year, you will enroll in elective courses and complete an honors research project under the supervision of a faculty advisor.
-In your senior year, you will write a scholarly paper and present your research findings at the annual student conference.
+In the sophomore, junior, and senior years, students will take honors versions of core aerospace engineering courses, which go into greater depth than the standard program.
+In the junior and senior year, students will enroll in elective courses and complete an honors research project under the supervision of a faculty advisor.
+In the senior year, students will write a scholarly paper and present their research findings at an annual student conference.

 The curriculum is designed to prepare our students for the world of engineering and emphasizes design and hands-on engineering.
 This program is intensive and is intended only for the top undergraduates in the Department of Aerospace Engineering.